DoodoouserLab/TheCodeCollab/CODE_OF_CONDUCT.md

 - Temporary or permanent removal from participation.
 - Other necessary measures to maintain community integrity.

+> [!NOTE]
-## Acknowledgment
+> ## Acknowledgment
-By contributing to this repository, you agree to uphold this Code of Conduct and contribute to a respectful and inclusive environment.
+> By contributing to this repository, you agree to uphold this Code of Conduct and contribute to a respectful and inclusive environment.